British Prime Minister Rishi Sunak is betting that calmer economic conditions will help him win re-election. - ExBulletin

 In replacing her after an uncontested leadership battle, Sunak became Britain's first leader of color, the first Hindu to become prime minister and, at 42, the youngest leader in more than 200 years.

 Sunak, now 44, has enjoyed a rapid rise to the top of the Tory ranks.
-He came out of nowhere four years ago to become Treasury chief on the eve of the coronavirus pandemic.
+He came out of nowhere four years ago to become head of the Treasury on the eve of the coronavirus pandemic.

 In a matter of weeks, he had to unveil the largest program of economic support that a Chancellor of the Exchequer had ever had to implement outside of war.

-Gentle, confident and comfortable with advances in modern technology, he was nicknamed Dishy Rishi and quickly became one of the most trusted and popular faces in the Johnson government.
-This is largely thanks to its Job Retention Scheme, which paid up to 80% of the wages of those unable to work during the COVID-19 lockdown, arguably saving lives million jobs.
+Gentle, confident and comfortable with advances in modern technology, he was nicknamed Dishy Rishi and quickly became one of the most trusted and popular faces in Johnson's government.
+His geek side, he is a big fan of Star Wars, added to his popularity.

+As Treasury chief, Sunak was praised for rolling out a COVID-19 job retention scheme that arguably saved millions of jobs.
+But this has come at a cost, as the country's tax burden has reached its highest level since the 1940s.

-Sunak notably highlighted his record during the pandemic, before which he was barely known outside Parliament, in his speech. speech to the nation on Wednesday by announcing the date of the general elections.
+Sunak is instinctively a low-tax, small-state politician who idolizes former Prime Minister Margaret Thatcher.
+But he notably highlighted his record during the pandemic in his address to the nation on Wednesday by announcing the date of the general elections.

-During his 20 months in office, Sunak struggled to contain bitter divisions within his Conservative Party.
-One camp wants him to be much tougher on immigration and bolder in cutting taxes, while another is urging him to move more to the center of politics, the space where Britain's elections historically are won.
+During his 19 months in power, Sunak struggled to contain bitter divisions within his Conservative Party.
+One camp wants him to be much tougher on immigration and bolder in cutting taxes, while another is urging him to move more to the center of politics, the space where historically British elections are won.

-This tension has been particularly visible in his controversial plan to send migrants arriving in small boats across the English Channel to Rwanda rather than being allowed to seek asylum in Britain.
+This tension was particularly notable in its controversial project to send migrants arriving in small boats across the English Channel to Rwanda rather than being allowed to seek asylum in Britain.
 The most right-wing elements of his party have argued the policy is doomed to failure and urged Sunak to block all avenues of legal challenge.

 Despite a toxic legacy of reduced living standards and overburdened public services, he presented himself as a leader who could restore calm and stability to the economy and revive the party's fortunes.